System Design Space

 Sync-loop

-Replication, retries, and observability keep synchronization resilient.
+The network drops and comes back, so replication, retries, and observability are what keep synchronization resilient.

 QueuesRetriesIdempotencyMetricsMerging changesBackoff